-Quantum Dynamics of Systems Under Repeated Observation1 Lecture 5, Venice, August 2022
+Quantum Dynamics of Systems Under Repeated Observation Lecture 5, Venice, August 2022

-1Jürg Fröhlich, ETH Zürich Outline I propose to study the effective quantum dynamics of systems under repeated observation, more specifically ones interacting with a chain of independent probes, which, afterwards, are subject to a projective measurement and are then lost.
+&lt;sup>1Jürg Fröhlich, ETH Zürich Outline After a short review of some puzzling features of QM I will study the effective quantum dynamics of systems under repeated observation, more specifically ones interacting with a chain of independent probes, which, afterwards, are subject to a projective measurement and are then lost.
 This leads to a theory of indirect measurements of time-independent quantities (non-demolition measurements).
 Subsequently, a theory of indirect weak measurements of time-dependent quantities is outlined, and a new family of diffusion processes, dubbed quantum jump processes, is described. - To conclude, some open problems are sketched.